About the MSc/PhD

 What types of financial aid are available for MSc/PhD students?

-If you experiencing financial difficulty, first let your supervisor know.
+If you are experiencing financial difficulty, first let your supervisor know.
 They may be able to offer you assistance, but this is not guaranteed.

 After speaking with your supervisor, you should visit the SGS website for information on the Master's Tuition Bursary or the Doctoral Completion Award.
 These awards are for students who are out of the funding cohort but need a little more time to complete their programs (about 1 term for MSc students and less than 2 years for PhD students).
 Departmental Awards, which are made available annually in early fall, often consider financial need.